From

 - Connecting from Queen Elizabeth National Park, or Kasese town or Fort Portal

-Where to stay/ Accommodation in Bwindi National Park
+Accommodation in Bwindi National Park

 Bwindi National Park offers a number of different accommodation options that can accommodate all types of holidaymakers.
-These are grouped in three major categories just as highlighted below.
+These are grouped in three major categories just as highlighted below;

 Luxury